UPDATE! A lot has changed in the two years since this post was first written. I’ve updated this post to make it current and correct.

 Now, all you need to do is add the component to your project.
 If you remember, the shared project includes a

 Component1.cshtml file that includes a styled component.
-We will now add this to our main project.
+We’ll now add this to our main project.

 SurveyPrompt component, add the